 The World’s Best Vineyards list and awards are organised and compiled by William Reed Business Media.
 None of the employees of the organiser, or any sponsors associated with the awards, are part of the voting academy.
 The list is created from the votes of The World’s Best Vineyards Academy, comprising just under 600 global wine and travel experts.
 To create the Academy the world is divided into 22 regions, each with an Academy Chair at the lead.
 The Academy Chair is responsible for recruiting 36 voters that represent the region.
 At least 25% of the panellists from each region change each year to ensure fresh perspectives.

 The panel in each region is made up of sommeliers, wine journalists, travel experts and lovers of wine who travel frequently – each of whom have 7 votes.
 Some regions contain more than one country.
 The decision as to how the world is divided up is left to the organiser and Academy Chairs and is debated annually.

 To reflect to the Covid-19 pandemic, the voting rules were altered this year.
 Due to the drop in international travel and local lockdowns during 2020, voters could vote for 7 vineyards in any region that they have visited in the past 5 years.
-The results will be revealed in September 2021 – further details soon.
+The results will be revealed in September 2021 and can be watched on the World's Best Vineyards YouTube Channel.
 We took the decision to still have a vote in January 2021 as we looked to come out of the pandemic and we felt it was important to recognise these outstanding wineries and to shine a light on them as travel and tourism resumes.